AudioSceneDescriptionFormat/asdf/doc/splines.rst

 Kochanek--Bartels splines are
 a superset of the probably more familiar :doc:`splines:euclidean/catmull-rom`.
-If all TCB values are zero, the two splines are idential.
+If all TCB values are zero, the two splines are identical.

 To be guaranteed to avoid cusps and self-intersections (assuming default TCB values),